OSGeo/OSGeoLive-doc/en/quickstart/qgis_quickstart.rst

 #.
 Open the Terminal Emulator from the Xubutu :menuselection:`Applications --> Accessories` menu.

-   * Make a working copy the OSM data in the home directory:
+   * Make a working copy of the OSM data in the home directory:

 ::